JAYARAJ2014/blog/README.md

 - All the events are stored in an event data store so that query service can catch up if it goes down and comes back again.

 ![](images/services.png)

+A note about event data store:

+- Any event received by event-bus will be stored in an event data store.
+(Extremely large data store)
+- query service will query event store
+- when query service starts up , it catches up all events occured up to that time.This way if service goes down it can syncup events that occured when it was down.

 apis